 Once the sensor is attached, it's a good idea to wrap several turns of the sensor wire around the pipe before connecting it to the bus.
-This insures that the sensor wire is at about the same temperature as the pipe, so the wire doesn't pull heat away form the sensor and affect the readings.
+This insures that the sensor wire is at about the same temperature as the pipe, so the wire doesn't pull heat away from the sensor and affect the readings.

-Finally, the whole assembly should be insulated from the ambient air with some good pipe insulation.
+Finally, and MOST IMPORTANTLY, the whole assembly should be insulated from the ambient air with some good pipe insulation.

-Given these precautions and typical water temperate rate changes, the readings from your sensors should all be consistent within a degree or so.
+Given these precautions and typical water temperate rate changes, the readings from your sensors should all be highly consistent.